patternfly/patternfly/src/site/pages/guidelines.md

 #### Sass variables

 We create global Sass variables to keep a Bootstrap theme in sync.
-These value inform our global CSS variables.
+These values also inform our component level variables .

 #### Mixins